NowshadRuhan/E-commerce-Full-Project-Using-Django-With-SSLCOMMERZ-Payment-System/README.md

    - In app-shop I create two custom model.
 One of Category and other on is Product.
    - Category model used for make product in Category wise. example: Food, Clothing, Music etc.
    - Product model used for store all kind of product details.
-   - Relationship in Category and Product is (Category -< Product One-To-Many).
+   - Relationship in Category and Product is (Category-<Product One-To-Many).